 In the ﬁnal scene, a Dutch woman (Liv Ullmann) abandons her badly damaged home, which had been used as a hospital by the British.
 Passing through the front yard – which has been converted into a makeshift graveyard – she and her children walk along the high riverbank with her father, an elderly doctor (Laurence Olivier), pushing some salvaged household items in a wheelbarrow.

-Unfortunately, Richard Attenborough’s epic retelling of one of the Second World War’s biggest debacles is just another massive war movie mired in noise and confusion.
-Hardly any of the big American or British stars are on screen long enough to establish audience involvement, and at an almost three-hour length, A Bridge Too Far is a movie too long.
+Unfortunately, hardly any of the big American or British stars are on screen long enough to establish audience involvement, and at an almost three-hour length, A Bridge Too Far is a movie too long.
+By the end, you’ll feel like you too have trudged for days through muddy Dutch fields without food or sleep.

 Lt.
 Gen. Frederick Browning